What can an attorney not do?

 A personal matter is ‘any matter relating to the principal’s personal or lifestyle affairs and includes any legal matter that relates to the principal’s personal or lifestyle affairs’ (s 3 POA Act).
 The POA Act provides five examples of personal matters.

-The principle that private information told to a person must not be revealed to others.
-Some professionals must keep information confidential, for example doctor–patient and lawyer–client relationships. is mentioned as a principle and as a duty for the attorney.
+Confidentiality is mentioned as a principle and as a duty for the attorney.
 Section 63 of the POA Act sets out a list of duties, but this list is not exhaustive as ‘nothing in this section is to be taken to affect any duty an attorney has at common law’.
 The listed duties include keeping accurate records and accounts, exercising reasonable skill and care, avoiding conflicts of interest, and not using the position for profit.

 In the case of QQK (Guardianship) VCAT 570, VCAT revoked an enduring power of attorney because the attorney had entered into, and was considering entering into, a conflict transaction.